皇家华人

 Seasonal Worker Scheme – latest information

-Stay up to date with the latest developments on the government’s Seasonal Worker Scheme.
+Stay up to date with the latest developments on the government鈥檚 Seasonal Worker Scheme.

-The government has announced a five-year extension to the seasonal worker visa route until 2029.
+At the NFU's Conference, the government confirmed a five-year extension to the seasonal worker visa scheme.

-The government has also committed to making 43,000 visas available for the horticulture sector in 2025, with another 2,000 visas for poultry.
+The government has made 43,000 visas available for the horticulture sector in 2025, with another 2,000 visas for poultry.
 Details on the number of visas available for 2026-2029 will be published later this year, it has said.

 Watch and share: